 - To run receiver applications properly, Google Cast for audio devices must still render graphics, even though they are not displayed.
 Since devices might not support hardware-accelerated graphics operations, receiver applications should avoid using graphics-intensive operations such as color gradients, rotation, alpha blending, and re-drawing large objects like progress bars more than once per second.

-- Google Cast for audio devices do not support Digital Rights Management (DRM), and audio content protection must not rely on DRM availability.
+- Google Cast for audio devices only support Widevine for Digital Rights Management (DRM) protected content.

 - For most Google Cast for audio devices, the sender application controls the full volume range of the device (a speaker, for example), not just the volume of the audio source input to the TV, as with a Chromecast device.